The Hall of Fame Scene in A League of Their Own Will Always Be Sob-Inducing

 For a certain set of millennial women, few movies are more beloved than A League of Their Own, the fourth feature film directed by Penny Marshall and her second to surpass $100 million at the box office.
 (She became the first woman ever to accomplish that feat four years earlier with Big.)
 It’s insane how memorable this movie is — how many scenes and single lines and specific characters can be isolated out for their perfection, but somehow exist in one cohesive, joyful movie.
 There’s Marla Hooch’s fateful batting practice, as well as her drunken seduction of the smitten bar patron, Nelson.
 There’s chubby little “Stilwell angel” and his chocolate fixation.
 There’s Dottie snatching a fastball barehanded out of the air, and of course, there’s Jimmy Dugan and his enduring motto: “There’s no crying in baseball!”

-But for me, the League of Their Own scene that stands out most is the final one, when the members of the All-American Girls Professional Baseball League are inducted into the Baseball Hall of Fame.
+But for me, the League of Their Own scene that stands out most is the final one, when the members of the All-American Girls Professional Baseball League are recognized by* the Baseball Hall of Fame.
 Every single line of this scene will make me cry, every single time.

 When the women are walking up to the building in Cooperstown and one of them says, “Hey, look!
 They’ve got a Women in Baseball thing up there.
 Isn’t it neat?”
 Tears.
 When grown Stilwell tells Dottie that his mother, Evelyn, passed away, and Dottie tells him, “She was a real nice lady, and a damn fine ballplayer.”
 More tears.
 And then when Stilwell says Evelyn — the one who cried in baseball — looked back on her years in the league and “always said it was the best time she ever had in her whole life”?
 We move into full-tilt sobs.

-Note: * This article previously stated incorrectly that the members of the All-American Girls Professional Baseball League were inducted into the Baseball Hall of Fame.